Skip to content

 If you want to specify a customization script that runs after your instance launches then you can write those custom script inside the "Customization Script" text area.
 For example: VM Launch Instance Configuration Script

-You are now ready to launch your VM - go ahead and click "Launch Instance"!
-This will initiate a instance on a compute node in the cloud.
+You are now ready to launch your VM - go ahead and click "Launch Instance".
+This will initiate an instance.

 On a successful launch you would be redirected to Compute -> Instances tab and can see the VM spawning.